 - At Charleston Reservoir, turn north, following the road, now called Jarbidge Charleston County Rd.

 - Follow the Fork to the Right, staying on NF-062, passing through Charleston.
 Stay on the road for 21 more miles until you reach Jarbidge.

 Originally settled on Federal Land, the town of Jarbidge is still fighting the federal government for land rights.
 A gold strike in 1909 brought in the original miners and the town was built.
-Peaking at around 1,200 people, since about 1935, the town has been early empty.
+Peaking at around 1,200 people, the town now boasts only a handful of permanent residents.

 The Jarbidge river flows permanently through the town and the endangered bull trout calls the waters home.
 Green and vibrant, when it’s not covered in snow, many would be surprised at the amount of water found in this remote corner of Nevada.
 This region also boasts pristine air quality and some of the cleanest water in the world.

 Wild West Trail Notes